 Students applying to the HSPS programme at Trinity will be asked to submit two samples of written work.
 We ask you to submit a coursework essay or dissertation, not a set of short answers or personal opinion piece.
 If your schoolwork does not include essays, it is best to ask your teacher to set you an essay to write in your own time, and then to confirm that the essay is your own work in an attached statement.
 You will be asked to submit an on-line questionnaire which asks you about your interests in more detail.

-If you are called to interview, the essays from your coursework may form part of the discussion.
+If you are invited to interview, the essays from your coursework may form part of the discussion.
 You can expect to have two interviews, each lasting 25 to 40 minutes, and organised according to the interests mentioned in your response to the questionnaire.
 Offers are usually at the level A*AA for A-level students; comparable conditions are set for those taking the IB and other school-leaving examinations.